DevopediaOrg/python-for-kids/README.md

-# python-for-kids
+# Overview

-Meant for kids aged 10-16.
-Less about Python syntax and more about inspiring kids towards programming.
+The content here is meant for kids aged 10-16.
+It's less about Python syntax and more about inspiring kids towards programming.

+Read the document [Python-For-Kids.pdf](Python-For-Kids.pdf) for details.